onflow/hybrid-custody-scaffold/README.md

 }
 ```

-You did it - you just completed a walletless onboarding!
+You did it - you just completed walletless onboarding!

 Recall we:

 1. Generated a public/private key pair
 1. Submitted a transaction that: